Market Flow Tools 101Price Action Screener 101: Your Complete Guide to Finding Trading Setups

 A moving average smooths out day-to-day price noise by calculating the average closing price over a set number of days.
 When price is trading above its moving average, the stock is in an uptrend at that timeframe.
 When it is below, the trend is down.

 The screener gives you three MA filters — 20-day, 50-day, and 100-day — each covering a different horizon.
-Together they give you a multi-timeframe view of trend strength that a single MA alone cannot provide.
+Together they give you a multi-timeframe view of where price sits relative to each average.

 SignalWhat It Means